-A taxpayer is a person or business who pays taxes to the government.
+A taxpayer is a person or a business who is supposed to pay taxes to the government.

-To be a taxpayer, you usually need to be a tax resident of a country.
-In the UK, if you live here for more than 183 days in a year, you’re a tax resident and therefore a taxpayer.
-However, sometimes you can be a taxpayer even if you’re not a tax resident – it really depends on the Double Taxation Agreements between UK and your home country.
+Sometimes you can be a taxpayer even if you’re not a tax resident – it really depends on the Double Taxation Agreements between the UK and your home country.

-- calculated and paid by yourself: for example, if you’re self-employed you need to file a Self Assessment tax return, calculate your taxable profit (earnings minus expenses and allowances), and then pay tax on it (usually in one go, although if you’re also employed you can ask HMRC to deduct this additional tax from your salary – a little every month)
+- Calculated and paid by you: when you’re self-employed, you need to file a Self Assessment tax return.
+You calculate your own taxable profit (earnings minus expenses and allowances), and then pay HMRC directly

 - You usually pay in one go but there are options to split the payments